CookieBonBon/CookieBonBon/README.md

+paranoid and pressimistic...
 CHECK STRAW FOR MORE AND DETAILED INFO !!! also feel free to peek at tumblr!! :D
 ___

 ★ .
 Greetings!
 Off the start - what to call me?